KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/stylize/oldfilm.rst

 Old Film
 ========

 This effect/filter moves the video up and down and adds random brightness changes, making it look like old film footage.
-See also :ref:`effects-dust` and :ref:`effects-scratchlines` effects.
+See also :doc:`/effects_and_compositions/video_effects/grain_and_noise/dust` and :doc:`/effects_and_compositions/video_effects/grain_and_noise/scratchlines` effects.

 The effect has keyframes.